corona-warn-app/cwa-website/science/2022-11-23-science-blog-6/index.md

 ---
-page-title: "SB06: Was sagt eine rote Warnung bei hohen Inzidenzen noch aus?"
-page-description: "SB06: Was sagt eine rote Warnung bei hohen Inzidenzen noch aus?"
+page-title: "SB06: What does a red warning mean when incidence is high?"
+page-description: "SB06: What does a red warning mean when incidence is high?"
 page-name: science-blog-6
 page-name_de: science-blog-6
 author: CWA-Team
-date: "2022-11-30"
+date: "2023-02-06"
+update: "last updated November 30, 2022 (German version)"
 layout: science
 ---